 I witness the medicine of these plants through their relationship and connection to an individual during a moment in time of interaction, something that cannot be explained and will never be repeated again.
 To say I understand what is happening when someone takes a plant into their being would be ridiculous.
 No one knows or can explain it fully in words.
 On a purely scientific level, there are hundreds of compounds in a plant working together, meeting your billions of cells, enzymes, chemicals, hormones, bacteria, and thousands of compounds that make up our body.
 On a spirit level (and really spirit and body are not separate), again there is no way for me to understand how a plant and individual, in that one moment, are interfacing.
 All I can do is witness, hold space, and stand in the mystery that unfolds.
 I understand that it is not my business what happens between one being and other, it is their intimate space of connecting and communicating with each other.

-I can help guide someone along their path of healing without needing to know exactly where they should place their feet, but supporting them in finding their own movement forward.
+I can help guide someone along their path of healing without needing to know exactly where they should place their feet, but supporting them in finding their own movement forward towards what nourishes.

 What is the point of trying to explain or know what one chemical in a plant put together with a particular person, in a particular moment of their constant state of transformation has the potential to be?
 I believe we think we can truly control and predict what will happen when two conscious beings come together.
 I think the point is we are trying to control the universe as it interacts and transforms.
 Too esoteric?
 We are trying to control birth and death because of our own fear that we are not enough just being present to the unfolding as it happens.

 So what is the medicine of the plants for me?
-I can only describe what it feels like… Deep nourishment to all parts of me, coming into union, returning home, communication with source, loving and being loved without judgment… surrendering my ego, letting go into the arms of the mother earth, our greatest healer.
+I can only describe what it feels like… Deep nourishment to all parts of my being, body mind and spirit.
+Coming into union, returning home, communicating with source, loving and being loved without judgment… surrendering my ego, letting go into the arms of the mother earth, our greatest healer.
 Drinking in incredible life energy… coming back to life and breath.
 Dreaming, awakening in my mind and consciousness.
 Depths of intimacy.
 The medicine of the plants for me is opening myself to be touched by ancients.
-The dissolving of my ego mind in order to feel for a moment the presence of my whole self.
+The dissolving of my ego mind in order to feel for a moment the presence of my whole self as nature.
 That is what I understand the medicine of relationships with plants to be.
 It cannot be attributed to the plant itself.
 It is in the place of union where plant, nature, spirit, and person mingle together.
 Intimacy and trust/safety does not often develop overnight, it comes with continual presence, kindness, and opening.

 Each time I drink a plant, I am different than I was last week, the plant is new to me, and this is a new moment coming into being.
 This moment will change and pass into the next sip… when I will meet the plant again with a beginners mind.
 My whole being will be changing from one moment to the next – that plant (including all of its ‘parts’) are changing as well.
 Even if I could explain how a plant is interacting with myself or another, would I be able to explain what that interaction will be in the next moment as each being continues to change and transform?
-It is not my business to know or control.
 What I can do is witness and honor what unfolds as spirits meet each other.

 Life and death will occur on it’s own whether or not I try to control it.
 This person and this plant are teachers, coming to me partly in order to help me learn to allow life and death to unfold within my own being.

 The plants are whole conscious beings, just as we are, capable of interacting with conscious awareness in a given moment.
-Trying to understand with the mind how a plant will interact/touch someone I find to be a waste of time and energy I could spend loving.
+Trying to understand with the mind how a plant will interact/touch someone, I find to be a waste of time and energy I could spend loving.
 Trying to explain what occurs in someone’s experience of their own body, or in their healing process, as if I know better than they do, tends to stop healing from unfolding, dishonor and disempower anyone involved.
 It would put me in the middle of an intimate experience that is not mine to own or explain.
-Often this desire to ‘know’ is a way to make us feel powerful or important as practitioners, when it is the plant and the individual themselves that are responsible for the healing that has occurred… I may have played a role, but if I played it well, they are listening to themselves and the plant, not to me.
+Often this desire to ‘know’ is a way to make us feel powerful or important as practitioners, when it is the plant, the individual themselves, and many other helpers that are responsible for healing that has occurred… I may have played a role, but if I played it well, they are listening to themselves and the plant, not to me.
 I am just a guide at the gateway, hopefully providing support, tenderness, and assistance when it’s needed.
-I want them to be their own teacher and healer… and to not attribute the wisdom and healing from arriving anywhere other than within their own heart and body.
+I want them to be their own teacher and healer… and not to attribute the wisdom and healing from arriving anywhere other than from within their own heart and body.

 Each species of plant has particular gifts and medicine they can offer, but as whole beings, they are not understood through the sum of the compounds that make up their body – just like us.
 As we do, they carry within them the spirit of the land in which they grow, the spirits of the people who have connected to them throughout time, memories of the earth through it’s evolution, unique individual consciousness, and a depth of connection to the creator/collective consciousness that the deepest parts of us also hold.